Infinitode/Infinitode/README.md

 ### Latest changes

+- Updated `LocalShare`!
+LocalShare can now automatically detect local devices using their IP addresses, which enables faster connections and easier sharing across different browsers and devices.
+Additionally, LocalShare now allows users to accept or decline connections during handshakes, enhancing both reliability and privacy.
+You can access it at https://local-share.netlify.app or view the source code on GitHub.
 - Updated `Python Projects` with 6 new projects.
 - New blog post about how AI Music affects original artists and overwhelms streaming platforms.
 - Fixed blog link rendering on the website for smaller screens.